CivML-PolyMtl/InfrastructuresPlanner/README.md

 env.step(0)
 ```

-* **Note**: RayEnvWrapper is an external package and could be incompatible with the OS configureation.
+* **Note**: RayEnvWrapper is an external package; therefore, it is required to verify the compatiblity with the OS in use.

 ## Contributing